MuhamedGamall/jotion/README.md

 * 🔐 Authentication using Clerk
 * 📊 Real-time backend and database powered by Convex.dev
-* 🖼️ Upload images using connvex storage
+* 🖼️ Upload images using convex storage
 * 📝 Create and edit notes using BlockNote editor
 * 🙂 Emojis using Emoji Picker React
 * 🌲 Create hierarchies of notes